Abinet508/LinkedIn-Auto-Connect/README.md

 > make sure to update Chrome driver as soon as new update is available
- - Note that the Chrome driver has to have same version as Chrome.
+ - Note that the Chrome driver must have same version as Chrome.
  - to view your Chrome version goto Chrome browser and in Click on about tab the you can view the version